 Break through the barriers that perpetuate racism.

-On November 5, 2014, the YWCA hosted the Twelfth Annual It's Time to Talk: Forums on RaceTM featuring keynote speaker RT Rybak, and introducing new initiatives to increase the sustained impact of this gathering of 1,200 leaders.
+On November 4, 2015, the YWCA will host the Thirteenth Annual It's Time to Talk: Forums on RaceTM featuring keynote speaker Claudia Rankine, and introducing new initiatives to increase the sustained impact of this gathering of 1,200 leaders.
 Diverse leaders from business, education, arts and community service came together to move Minnesota forward through honest conversation and powerful action.